 Assistant location managers have the responsibility of making sure all screenings run as planned.
 This includes ensuring entrance to the screening rooms runs smoothly, testing and starting the film, verifying attendance of the film’s director, and keeping the screening rooms clean.
 Besides the aforementioned, there will be many more responsibilities on which you’ll be briefed extensively during a training day.
 Please be aware that due to the high responsibility of the role there will be an additional selection procedure.

-- Is great because: you’ll have a lot more responsibility and it is pretty awesome when your screening runs smoothly.
+- It is great because: you’ll have a lot more responsibility and it is pretty awesome when your screening runs smoothly.

 - You’ll need: an ability to handle stressful situations, great supervision and communication skills, and experience in leading a team.
 Previous experience in a similar role would be beneficial.
 We’ll require you to be fully available for the duration of the festival.